Former national security adviser Robert McFarlane dies at 84

 McFarlane was rushed to a Washington-area hospital in February 1987 after taking an overdose of Valium the day before he was scheduled to testify before a presidential commission investigating the Iran-Contra scheme.

 He pleaded guilty in March 1988 to four misdemeanor counts of withholding information from Congress.
 His lawyer said he was unfairly singled out because he, unlike other key figures, testified willingly before investigative panels.
 He also admitted his role.

 ´´I did indeed withhold information from the Congress,” he told reporters at the time.
 “I believe strongly that, throughout, my actions were motivated by what I believed to be in the foreign policy interest of the United States.´´

 He was pardoned by President George H.W.
 Bush, along with five other figures from the scandal.

 McFarlane, a career Marine known as “Bud” to his friends, had risen to lieutenant colonel and to positions in the Nixon and Ford administrations.
 He served as national security special assistant to Richard M. Nixon and Gerald R. Ford during their presidencies.

 During the Carter administration, he was on the Republican staff of the Senate Armed Services Committee.
 He returned to the executive branch with Reagan’s election, serving as a State Department counselor until moving to the White House as national security adviser William Clark’s deputy in January 1982.
 He was appointed to the top national security post in 1983.

 McFarlane, a graduate of the U.S. Naval Academy, was the son of a former Democratic congressman from Texas, William Doddridge McFarlane, who served from 1932 to 1938.
-He is survived by his wife, two daughters and a son.
+He is survived by his wife of 63 years, two daughters and a son.